Disclaimer: New EUDR developments - December 2025

 We continue to monitor developments and will update all guidance as the final law is adopted.

 The EU Deforestation Regulation (EUDR) is a law designed to ensure that certain commodities placed on or exported from the EU market are deforestation-free.
 This means that companies must ensure their products are not linked to deforestation or forest degradation.
-While the current legal enforcement date remains 30 December 2025, the European Parliament has now voted in favour of a 12‑month delay.
-If adopted in the final legal text, the new application dates would be:
+In late 2025, the European Parliament, Council, and Commission formally approved a 12-month delay and a series of simplifications.

 EUDR applies to cattle, wood, cocoa, coffee, palm oil, soy, and rubber, including derived products.
 To comply, companies must trace their supply chains, assess risks, mitigate issues, and submit official due diligence statements.
-This article provides a comprehensive seven-step guide for business users to comply with EUDR, dividing the process into data collection, risk assessment, risk mitigation, traceability, due diligence, and ongoing monitoring.
+This article provides a comprehensive seven-step guide for business users to comply with EUDR.

 {{custom-cta}}